 New Worker Magazine announces the NYC Coworking Map, a complete listing and interactive map of every coworking space and shared workspace in the New York City metro area

-UPDATE – August 31, 2018 – New Worker Magazine’s NYC Coworking Map no longer contains links for WeWork, nor major rental office brands like Regus or Knotel.
-The primary reason is simple: They are not coworking spaces.
+UPDATE – August 31, 2018 – New Worker Magazine’s NYC Coworking Map no longer contains links for WeWork, nor major flexible office space brands like Regus or Knotel.
+The official reason is simple enough: They are not coworking spaces.
 Knotel, with multiple locations in NYC, has told the press “It’s important to note we are not a coworking space.”
 Regus was around before coworking and continues to focus on short term office rentals.
-WeWork, for its part, regularly describes itself as not being a coworking space; after growing to over 40 locations in New York City, they began to overwhelm this list.
+WeWork, for its part, has regularly described itself as not being a coworking space; after growing to over 40 locations in New York City, they began to overwhelm this list.
 (The unofficial reason we stopped including the major brands is that they’re easy enough to find on their own; including them adversely impacts the signal-to-noise ratio of the map.)

 NEW YORK – March 28, 2016 – Anyone who’s considered coworking starts off by doing some basic research, but in New York that’s easier said than done.
 In a city with well over 100 coworking spaces, there are plenty of resources, but not many are comprehensive or well-maintained.
 An interactive list and map of every coworking space in greater NYC, released today by New Worker Magazine, is the first of its kind for New York City.